PROGRAMS

 First, confirm that the application you are using is for the correct grant category for your project.
 If using the correct application, please do your best to apply the question to your project and take the opportunity to provide LTAC members with information that will be helpful in their decision-making process.
 Otherwise, please simply respond “N/A” for that question.
 Do not leave the question blank.
 If questions are left unanswered LTAC members may deem the application as incomplete.

 Applications are generally available beginning October 1st of each year.
-The submittal period for the 2024 grant cycle is October 1st to October 27th.
-Applications must be received at the Grays Harbor County Tourism Office, or post marked by 5:00pm on the last day of the submittal period.
+The submittal period for the 2025 grant cycle is October 3 to October 31.
+Applications must be received at the Grays Harbor County Tourism Office, or post marked by 5:00 pm on the last day of the submittal period.
 Faxed or emailed applications will not be accepted.
 No exceptions.

 The LTAC will make funding recommendations to the Board of County Commissioners in late November.
 Board of County Commissioner confirmation of funding awards will take place near the third week of December.
 Notifications of funding awards will be sent out the first week of January.